 A written statement from the student stating what they have done to address the reason for leave, including participation in adequate medical/psychological care and any structured activity (e.g., work, classes) engaged in to increase health and wellness (e.g., a regular sleep schedule).

 A student seeking to return from an involuntary leave will be required to provide Berklee with evidence to establish the student’s readiness to return.
 The nature of the evidence to be required will be determined on a case-by-case basis in consideration of the nature of the events giving rise to the leave and the circumstances of the leave.
 However, any student removed from campus as a result of a threat to the health, safety, and wellbeing of the community must provide evidence of a current psychological evaluation completed by a licensed mental health professional before the student will be allowed to return to campus.
 Such evaluation must describe the treatment provided to the student related to the circumstances requiring the leave, the student’s current clinical status, the provider’s opinion as to the student’s readiness to return, and the provider’s professional recommendations for ongoing care.

 Requests for part-time enrollment are not administered by Health and Wellness.
 Please refer to the policy below for assistance.

 A student may be eligible for part-time enrollment as a reasonable accommodation for a documented disability.
-The college's Disability Services Office makes the determination of this accommodation based on a review of documentation and an interview with the student.
-The request for part-time enrollment and documentation of the disability should be submitted to Disability Services before the last day of the semester's add/drop period.
-(Disability Services will provide the authorization for the part-time enrollment to the Office of the Registrar.)
+The institution's Accessibility Resources for Students office makes the determination of this accommodation based on a review of documentation and an interview with the student.
+The request for part-time enrollment and documentation of the disability should be submitted to Accessibility Resources for Students before the last day of the semester's add/drop period.
+(Accessibility Resources for Students will provide the authorization for the part-time enrollment to the Office of the Registrar.)